What is politics?

 Studying a politics degree at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+The University of Strathclyde in Glasgow is an award-winning academic institution - the only to have won Times Higher Education University of the Year award twice!

 Based on REF 2014 results, the Times Higher Education ranked Strathclyde as number six in the UK and first in Scotland for research intensity in politics and international studies.

 Government and Public Policy at Strathclyde is at the forefront of efforts to analyse empirically and critique, via a variety of approaches, international relations, elections and political systems, and the factors shaping domestic and international public policy.

 Professor Thomas Scotto, Head of School of Government & Public Policy

 I chose Strathclyde because they offer a bespoke Bachelor of Arts honours programme which fit well with my study needs.
 I have a real passion for politics and international relations and choose to continue my studies in this subject along with English.

 BA English, Politics & International Relations